Missouri attorney general sues drug companies over opioids

-ST. LOUIS (AP) — Missouri Attorney General Josh Hawley is suing three large pharmaceutical companies, saying their “campaign of deception” led to a startling opioid crisis in the state.
+ST. LOUIS (AP) — Missouri Attorney General Josh Hawley on Wednesday filed suit against three large pharmaceutical companies, saying their “campaign of fraud and deception” led to a startling opioid crisis in the state.

-Hawley, a Republican, spoke Wednesday at a news conference in St. Louis, where the suit is being filed.
-The suit seeks hundreds of millions of dollars in both damages and civil penalties.
-It names Endo Pharmaceuticals, Purdue Pharma, and Janssen Pharmaceuticals.
+Hawley, a Republican, filed suit St. Louis Circuit Court, naming Endo Pharmaceuticals, Purdue Pharma, and Janssen Pharmaceuticals.
+Hawley said at a news conference that the suit will seek “hundreds of millions of dollars” in both damages and civil penalties.

-The complaint says the companies violated state consumer protection laws, misleading doctors and consumers by fraudulently misrepresenting risks posed by the drugs that they make and sell.
+Hawley said the three companies over several years misrepresented the addictive risks of opioids, often using fraudulent science to back their claims.
+As a result, thousands of Missourians dealing with chronic pain were given unnecessary opioid prescriptions.

 Most Read Stories